Luotianyi-0712/sonetto-rs/README.md

 - Profile picture (soon)
 - Real battle logic (right now we skip battle to the end)
 - Auto battle (soon)
+- Drop rates need to be tested

+## Plans for the future

+For now I'll just fix the handles that are not working.
+Then implement a proper system for users to manage their accounts and progress.
+Right now everything is hardcoded to be maxed out which isn't ideal for some people.
+Eventually we'll add proper currency logic and real battle logic.